#M-19 O2 Oxygen Concentrator

-Objective : Activation of local communities to make 2900 M19 Oxikit (with indigenously sourced parts) in cities, towns and villages in India and building capacity to manufacture & maintain locally and in a decentralised manner.
+The main objective of this initiative is the activation of local communities to make M-19 O2 Oxygen Concentrator (with indigenously sourced parts) in cities, towns and villages in India and building capacity to manufacture & maintain locally and in a decentralised manner.

 Donating oxygen concentrators sourced from different parts of the world can solve the problem of oxygen availability in India, may be in the short term or may be even not – the objective of this project will target two big gaps of the country – skilling and lack of oxygen!
 And we know that this skilled community can solve many local problems with respect to technology usage, supporting frontline workers in addition to manufacturing & maintaining locally.

 Here is an opportunity to think beyond what we can do today especially in the Indian context to really empower, educate and truly MAKE IN INDIA – for the community and by the community!
 This country is full of makers and your support will trickle down to generations.

 - Activated of 150+ interdisciplinary group of makerspaces, labs, academia, industry, SMEs and large scale manufactures to share the knowledge and scale in parallel